+THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, SHARES WILL BE VOTED IDENTICAL TO THE BOARD OF DIRECTORS RECOMMENDATION.
 This proxy, when properly executed, will be voted in the manner directed herein.
-If no direction is made, this proxy will be voted "FOR" all nominees for director and "FOR" each proposal.
-In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment or postponement thereof.
+In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the meeting or any adjournment or